 We primarily generate revenues from earning brokerage income by distributing insurance products underwritten by our insurer partners.
 We currently distribute two major categories of insurance products on our platform: (i) life and health insurance products, including long-term health insurance products, short-term health insurance products and life insurance products; (ii) property & casualty insurance products, including travel insurance products, individual casualty insurance products and corporate insurance products.
-Between the two categories, life and health insurance products accounted for 40.1% and 69.7% of the GWP we facilitated in 2017 and 2018, respectively.
+Between the two categories, life and health insurance products accounted for 40.1%, 69.7% and 87.2% of the GWP we facilitated in 2017, 2018, and the six months ended June 30, 2019, respectively.